-Business web design can frequently turn into a waiting game, for companies and creative teams alike.
-But, given the time and money that are on the line – and the enthusiasm that most new website projects generate – why do they sometimes take so long?
+Business websites can frequently turn into a waiting game, for companies and creative teams alike.
+But, given the time and money that are on the line.
+And the enthusiasm that most new website projects generate – why do they sometimes take so long?

 Based on our experience in the business web design industry, here are a handful of the most common reasons: